Higher Education Administration Curriculum

 Schedule of Course Offerings

-Face-to-face classes are offered four times each year:
+Face-to-face classes are offered as follows:

 - Fall term – 14 weeks generally starting in late August and ending in mid-December

 - Spring term – 14 weeks generally starting in late January and ending in mid-May